Schema and guidelines for creating a staticSearch engine for your HTML5 site

 • <code>

-• contexts (The set of context elements that identify contexts for keyword-in-context fragments.)
+• contexts (The set of context that identify contexts for keyword-in-context fragments.)

 • context (A context definition, providing a match attribute that identifies the context, allowing keyword-in-context fragments to be bounded by a specific context.)